SMS Pro Aviation Safety Software Blog 4 Airlines & Airports

 Based on probability and severity, my risk index has been calculated at 4D.
 I was momentarily torn between "Negligible" and "Marginal."
 To quickly determine which element to choose, I remember to consider "worst credible scenarios."
 So my mind is easily made up to select "Marginal" and now my risk index is justified as 4D.

-Classifying Issues Using Hazards from Hazard Register
+Classifying Issues Using Hazards From Hazard Register

 Ground crew at airport